CyunXiong/SGACNet/README.md

     --fuse_depth_in_rgb_encoder SE-add \
     --upsampling learned-3x3-zeropad
 ```
-> Note that the some parameters are different in Cityscapes.
+> Note that some parameters are different in Cityscapes.
 ## Evaluation
 To reproduce the metrics reported in our paper, run ```sh eval.sh ```.
 Example: